Capitalization

 • the Capitol (when referring to the U.S. Capitol or state Capitol buildings)

-• Andy Holt Tower
+• UT Tower

 • the Haslam Business Building